adrshsrvstv/adrshsrvstv.github.io/_posts/2021-11-08-on-trekking.md

 ![Walking on a ridge through wind and snow on the Kuari Pass Trek.](/assets/IMG_1552.jpg "Walking on a ridge through wind and snow on the Kuari Pass Trek.")

-Everytime I have come back from a long trek, I have in some way re-examined my life and made changes to it.
-Coming back home, I’ve taken a long enough break from my life to view things with a fresh set of eyes, and suddenly things look not as impossible as they seemed before.
-Running away from things is just what I’ve needed at times.
+After every long trek, I have in some way re-examined my life and made changes to it.
+You get to view things with a fresh set of eyes, and suddenly they look not as impossible as they seemed before.
+Running away, or rather, getting this distance from my day to day is just what I’ve needed at times in my life.

 ### Trekkers are an amazing, inspiring bunch